Armenian orthography reform: History

 This process was initiated in January 1921, when the historian Ashot Hovhannisyan, then Minister of Education of Armenian SSR, organized an advisory meeting to encourage education and fight illiteracy, as required by the Soviet likbez policy.
 During this consultation, the linguist and philologist Manuk Abeghyan proposed a number of orthographic changes that denoted a radical departure from the general norm in use since the Middle Ages.
 Abeghyan's position was not new: in fact, he had written extensively on the issue since the late 1890s.
 Indeed, this document, which was accepted by a special committee in 1921, presented the same theses of another paper Abeghyan read in 1913 in Echmiadzin.
 Hovhannisyan's successor, the translator and journalist Poghos Makintsyan, continued to work in this direction, forming a new committee in February 1922.
 Instead of transmitting the committee's conclusions, Makintsyan directly presented Abeghyan's proposal to the Soviet of Popular Commissars.
 On March 4, 1922, under the chairmanship of Aleksandr Myasnikyan, the reform was officially decreed.

 Rules

-Since pronunciation has changed, the spelling was modified to follow the modern pronunciation.
+Since pronunciation had changed, spelling was modified to follow the modern pronunciation.

 Changes can be summarized as follows: